CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 Save and confirm the tests still pass.

-Now, for the "does not display a loading indicator" test, we pass `loading: false` to the store.
+Now, for the "does not display the loading indicator" test, we pass `loading: false` to the store.
 But conceptually that's the default state of the store, so let's set up `renderWithProps` to pass that as a default prop:

 ```diff
      const props = {